 The Cloud came with Virtualization

 Virtualization is a computing technology.
 It uses software to simulate hardware functionality and create a virtual computer system (server) on top of a physical one.
 Once created, the virtual computer or server could run an Operating System different from the one that works on the underlying physical computer.
-Virtualization allowed the IT engineers to create virtualized technology architectures in which all the computing operations run on top of the virtualized environment.
+Virtualization allowed IT engineers to create virtualized technology architectures in which all the computing operations run on top of the virtualized environment.
 At the same time, the underlying physical devices are used only to supply computing resources – processing power, memory, etc.

-Virtualization, which itself is software-defined computing, made the process of creating computing instances, connecting them, assigning different roles to each of them easy and uniform.
+Virtualization, which itself is software-defined computing, made the process of creating computing instances, connecting them, and assigning different roles to each of them easy and uniform.
 It allowed the compute clusters, which comprise many physical computing devices, to be turned into the Compute Clouds.
 In other words:

 Compute Clusters + Virtualization = Cloud Computing

 Cloud Computing or "Cloud" is an infrastructure model of an Information Technology system.
 It comes to describe a virtualized computing system in which there are two groups of sub-systems - virtualized Computing Nodes (Processing Nodes), which do the computation, and Storage Appliances (also called Storage Area Networks), which are used for data storage.
 The computation and data storage operations are executed in separate sub-systems connected one to another in a Cloud Computing system.
 This is what 'Cloud" is all about.